yanxifang/Gov-1347/_posts/2020-11-23-Model-Reflection.md

 | Georgia | 51.62904 | 49.236990 | 2.3920496 |
 | Pennsylvania | 50.39226 | 48.865881 | 1.5263749 |

-More generally, when considering all 25 states for which my model predicted a percentage of the popular vote, my root mean squared error (RMSE) was `1.749774`.
+More generally, when considering all 25 states for which my model predicted a percentage of the popular vote, my root mean squared error (RMSE) was `8.748868`, which is slightly worse than the class average of `6.81`.
 The state-level errors (i.e. differences in vote share, as calculated by `Predicted` minus `Actual`) are visualized below:

 ![Final Prediction Errors](https://yanxifang.github.io/Gov-1347/images/final_prediction_residuals_color.png)